 Members stressed that the non-hierarchical structure of SAM is a crucial part of the organization’s identity—no member has a veto.

-Students’ Society of McGill University (SSMU) Vice-President (VP) Student Life Sophia Esterle confirmed that SAM members have already conveyed their desire to gain club status, which members of SAM hope will guarantee their Alliance’s existence after they graduate.
+Students’ Society of McGill University (SSMU) Vice-President (VP) Student Life Cody Esterle confirmed that SAM members have already conveyed their desire to gain club status, which members of SAM hope will guarantee their Alliance’s existence after they graduate.

 However, Esterle warned that associating with SSMU is not without its conditions.
 This comes after the SSMU Judicial Board (J-Board)’s unanimous ruling in May 2016 to prohibit SSMU from politically campaigning against either side of the Israel-Palestine conflict.
 Specifically, the J-Board found that the Boycott, Divestment, and Sanctions (BDS) campaign, which aims to non-violently pressure Israel into complying with international law, was unconstitutional and violated the SSMU Equity Policy by targeting a country directly.